NFordUMass/Hot-Seat/README.md

 - enable bar charts to be other features (like SRS, change in W-L %)
 - centering team abbrevs, and adding ... on end to indicate more (without cutting off any partially)
   - maybe it swings back in gallery like fashion
+- in trophy case, have h2h against division rivals

 ### Deployment